 #4.
-Crafts and Hobbies
+Hobbies and Interests

 A breakup can leave a void in your life that, unless you deliberately fill with something positive, might create a bad habit.
 Hobbies and interest are one great way to take control of your life and decide what to come into your life.

 Remember: Nature abhors a vacuum, whatever comes out of your life will be replaced with something new.

 You choose something soothing like coloring.
 Or something enjoyable like making a dried-flower arrangement.
 Or something more elaborate like learning to crochet.
 Or something that requires concentration like learning new language or learning computer programming.